HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

 This section provides steps on how to access the DX Picker in a custom web application.

 !!! note
-    You must have **User** access to use DX Picker.
+    You must have at least **User** access to use DX Picker.
+You also need to have access to the content source to display the items from the content source unless it has anonymous access.
 Refer to [Working with resource permissions](../../../../deployment/manage/security/people/authorization/controlling_access/working_with_resource_permission/index.md) for more information.

 To use the DX Picker, you must have the DX Picker Web Component imported in your HTML page.

 1. Add the DX Picker script as one of the dependencies in your HTML page.

+    !!! note
+        The `src url` is now different from the previous version of DX Picker.

     ```html
       <html>